smartdevicelink/sdl_overview_guides/docs/Policies/App Policies/index.md

 ### AppHMIType

-Defines a list of AppHMITypes which an application is allowed to register with.
+This field defines a list of AppHMITypes which an application is allowed to register with.
 If omitted, all AppHMITypes will be allowed.

 ### keep_context

 This field is a flag which allows or disallows an application to use soft buttons with the `KEEP_CONTEXT` action.
-Only applies when Core is built with `EXTERNAL_PROPRIETARY` policy mode, otherwise this permission is always allowed.
+This field only applies when Core is built with `EXTERNAL_PROPRIETARY` policy mode, otherwise this permission is always allowed.

 ### steal_focus

 This field is a flag which allows or disallows an application to use soft buttons with the `STEAL_FOCUS` action.
-Only applies when Core is built with `EXTERNAL_PROPRIETARY` policy mode, otherwise this permission is always allowed.
+This field only applies when Core is built with `EXTERNAL_PROPRIETARY` policy mode, otherwise this permission is always allowed.

 ### priority